AlooNDRaa/Verbum/README.md

 # Verbum - Chat

-It all starts with a Verbum, Our first chat project as a SomosCoders task.
+This is our chat project, Verbum, as a task for SomosCoders.

 ## Overview